spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire-3.md

 ## Administer the contents of a media library collection

-You can manage the entire contents of a media library collection with `x-media-library-collection` component.
+You can manage the entire contents of a media library collection with `livewire:media-library` component.
 This component is intended for use in admin sections.

 Here is an example where we are going to administer an `images` collection of a `$blogPost` model.
 We assume that you